 EasyConjTM quantum dots functionalised with carboxyl groups (-COOH) can be used to conjugate biomolecules via EDC/NHS reaction, while azide groups (-N3) can be used for “Click Chemistry” conjugation strategies.
 EasyConjTM quantum dots can also be made with other surface chemistries or emission wavelengths.

 Contact us for more information.
 Custom synthesis that are not in stock will incur in a extra charge of AUD 500.

 Quantum dots are used for many biological applications, including fluorescent assays for pathogen detection or drug discovery, single protein tracking, and in-vivo imaging.
 EasyConjTM quantum dots are ideal for covalent conjugation with proteins, antibodies and other biomolecules.
+For example, our 550 nm quantum dots are equivalent to 6-carboxyrhodamine 6G, 580 nm quantum dots to R-phycoerythrin (PE) or rhodamine Red-X, and 600 nm to Cy3.5.
 Visit our Learning Centre to discover how quantum dots can replace conventional fluorescent dyes.

 Product Data Sheet and Protocol